-We realize that survivors of sexual assault, dating/domestic violence, and stalking may feel overwhelmed, confused, fearful, and/or anxious about what to do next.
-OUSAP does not tell survivors what to do; instead we supply you with the resources that you need to make these decisions.
-You may have medical concerns, legal/judicial questions, and/or questions about follow-up care and counseling.
-We can provide you with campus, local, and national resources.
+Survivors of sexual assault, dating/domestic violence, and stalking may feel overwhelmed, confused, fearful, and/or anxious about what to do next.
+At OUSAP, we supply survivors with the resources that they need to make their decisions and support survivors in making the best choice for themselves.
+OUSAP does not tell survivors what to do.
+Survivors may have medical concerns, legal/judicial questions, and/or questions about follow-up care and counseling.
+We can provide information about campus, local, and national resources.

 …be safe at work, home, or school.